ntova-p/ICL_cirrus_project/README.md

 Evaluation of the predicted ICL+BCG profile of each individual item of the validation set (one version of a halo), including:
   - Finding the centers of prediction and target, and their offset
   - Calculating the overall surface brightness of ICL+BCG in the predicted and target images
+  - Weighted radial residuals
+  - Power spectra (to compare with cirrus input)
   - Reduced chi2 (tbd)
-  - Power spectra (to caompare with cirrus input)

 ### trial_evaluation.py
 Evaluation of all items in one trial.\
 Overall statistics of the above, also after dividing the items in low/high-mass and low/high-redshift bins.